 We live in a world full of acronyms and most of them are in English.
 OCR (OpticalCharacterRecognition) is one of them.
 But what can OCR offer an entrepreneur to help your business?
-What advantages have the possibility of passing all the physical documentation to a digital database?
-What other applications does this technology have for a more efficient operation of a company?
+What are the advantages of sending all our physical documentation to a digital database?
+What other applications does this technology have in order to have a more efficient company?

 This technology dates from the early twentieth century and began to be used to improve accessibility for people with vision problems.
-OCR converts text images written by hand or printed onto any surface in fully editable text from a computer.
-This technology opens a wide range of possibilities to help grow your business and automate many processes or even allow a better experience for people with sensory disabilities.
+OCR converts handwritten or printed text images into fully editable text from a computer.
+This technology opens a wide range of possibilities to help grow your business, to automate many processes or even allow a better experience for people with sensory disabilities.

 OCR as a technology to digitize

-Documentation for a company is essential, regardless of their area of work, even the self-employed need a good organization of all their papers and invoices.
+Documentation for a company is essential, regardless of their area of work, even the self-employed need a good organization of their paperwork and invoices.
 Although we live in a practically digital world, we still work with documents in physical format that make their search and manipulation more complicated.
-The OCR allows digitizing all these.
+The OCR allows to digitize these documents.

-Having all the important documents of our business in one place has great advantages.
-The use of folders as categories allows an access much faster and orderly and it is not necessary to poke around through large stacks of papers.
+Having all the important documents of our business stored on one place has great advantages.
+The use of folders and categories allows to access them much faster and orderly and it is not necessary to poke around through large stacks of papers.

 Maybe one day someone will ask us for an invoice from two years ago or we will need to review a contract from a year and a half ago.
-Thanks to the previous digitalization, with a simple search, we have immediate access to what we need.
+Thanks to this technology, with a simple search, we have immediate access to what we need.
 We save time, not to mention space.
-All the papers, once we have processed them correctly, can be stored elsewhere.
+All our documents, once we have processed them correctly, can be stored elsewhere.